codersharma2001/Falcon-RPC---Fastest-Opensource-RPC/README.md

 ## Observability
 - Prometheus is preconfigured (`prometheus/prometheus.yml`) to scrape the auth service, RPC proxy, billing engine, and Erigon every 15 seconds.
+- Lighthouse metrics are scraped on port 5054; Grafana includes panels for consensus progress and finalized epochs.
 - Grafana auto-loads dashboards from `grafana/dashboards/openpayg-overview.json`.
 Add more by dropping JSON into that directory and restarting the container.
 - Notable metrics include:
   - `rpc_proxy_requests_total{method,plan,status}` for throughput.